-Providers who have children with additional needs may qualify for extra funding to support them in accessing their free early years funded place.
-Applications for this funding are made to the Early Years Support and Assessment Team.
+Providers who have children with additional needs may qualify for extra funding to support emerging needs..
+Applications for this funding are made to the Early Years Team.

 Late Starters

 If children join a setting after the start of a term they can be added onto a Headcount claim via the Provider Portal until it closes for the term.
 After the Provider Portal closes a Late Starter Form needs to be completed for any children missed off the Headcount Claim.